nishayaraj/AWS-deployment-tryouts/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run:testing//////

 `yarn start`